A code compliance certificate (CCC) is a formal statement that building work carried out under a building consent complies with:

 An owner must apply for a CCC (as soon as practicable) after all work relating to their building consent has been completed.

-Complete the application form below and attach all relevant supporting material; such as energy certificates, as-built drainage plans and required documents (as referenced in consent attachments and inspection notices).
+Find a link to the application form below and attach all relevant supporting material; such as energy certificates, as-built drainage plans and required documents (as referenced in consent attachments and inspection notices).
 Your completed application can be forwarded to us in three ways:

 - By emailing your application and/or a web link to your documents to Building.OfficeUHCC@uhcc.govt.nz

 - Bring it to our reception – 838 – 842 Fergusson Drive, Upper Hutt.

 - By post (or courier) to – Upper Hutt City Council, Private Bag 907, Upper Hutt 5140

 Applications are checked for completeness before they are accepted.
 Please ensure that your documents are combined into a single PDF and in the same order as they appear in the list on the required items letter attached to the building consent.
 If the documents are very large, such as the case for commercial type buildings, then multiple PDF can be submitted providing they are appropriately named.

 Application forms can be found at simpli.govt.nz/tool-box.
 You'll be looking for the form: Application for Code Compliance Certificate (Form 6)

 To issue a CCC we must be satisfied on reasonable grounds that that the building work complies with the building consent.
 In the case where a compliance schedule (or amendment) is required we must be satisfied that specified systems are capable of performing to the performance standards set out in the building consent.